MapsIndoors/midt/README.md

 Install from `npm` using `npm i -D midt@latest`.

+This repository uses `main` as the primary branch.

 <details><summary><b>Use the SCSS mixins</b></summary>

 Using the color-`@mixin` on a class in your CSS could look like this: